churtado/viz/README.md

-# Niv
+# Installing
-Used this to install both versions of d3: mpn install d3 and niv install d3@3.5.17
+Install this to install older versions of d3:

-npm-install-version: npm install npm-install-version -g
+npm install npm-install-version -g niv d3@3.5.17

+Then do npm install and then npm start

 # Viz